Teacher: A liar? I-I'm sure you don't mean a liar...

 - Volleying Insults: The scene in the Large Ham quote.

-- Wham Line: Fletcher manages the rare feat of delivering one to himself, courtesy of the truth-telling curse.Fletcher: [angry] Now you listen to me - I'm a bad father!
+- Wham Line: Fletcher manages the rare feat of shocking himself with his own wham line, courtesy of the truth-telling curse.Fletcher: [angry] Now you listen to me - I'm a bad father!
 I...
 I mean... [horrified] I'm a bad father...

 - When You Coming Home, Dad?: Max is constantly annoyed at how Fletcher is always late to meet him.
 When he doesn't cancel things the last minutes.